XraySpectroscopy/xafsorg/docs/index.rst

 XAFS, EXAFS, and XANES
 -----------------------

-XAFS is a spectroscopic technique that uses X-rays to probe the physical and chemical structure of matter at an atomic scale.
-XAFS is element-specific, in that X-rays are chosen to be at and above the binding energy of a particular core electronic level of a particular atomic species.
+XAFS is a spectroscopic technique that uses the absorption of X-rays to probe the physical and chemical structure of matter at an atomic scale.
+X-ray absorption spectroscopy is element-specific, in that X-rays are chosen to be at and above the binding energy of a particular core electronic level of a particular atomic species.
 Because all but the lightest elements have core-level binding energies in the X-ray regime, nearly all elements can be studied with XAFS.
-The emphasis has traditionally been on the heavier elements (of Z>15 or so).
+Traditionally, the emphasis has been on the heavier elements (of Z>15 or so), but applications to lighter elements are also possible.

-An energy-tunable X-ray source is needed to measure XAFS, which typically means a synchrotron is used.
-Unlike diffraction-based techniques for studying atomic structure of matter, XAFS does not require a crystalline samples.
+An energy-tunable X-ray source is needed to measure XAFS.
+This typically means that a synchrotron source is used, but some laboratory-based systems do exist.

+See :ref:`Acronyms` are a list and brief discussion of the many variations on the terms and acronymy used to describe X-ray absorption spectroscopy.

 More information about XAFS can related methods can be found on the pages.

 .. toctree::
    :maxdepth: 2